Citigroup

 Ilyse Hogue, director of the Global Finance Campaign at Rainforest Action

-“Wall Street is outpacing Washington in the fight to end destructive
+“Wall Street is outpacing

 "Over the past five years, a coalition of socially responsible investors